dappnode/mev-sp-oracle/api/README.md

 curl 157.90.93.245:7300/memory/validator/408120
 ```

-Return information of all subscribed validators from a deposit address
+Return information of all subscribed validators from a deposit address, including validators not tracked by the pool

 ```
 curl 157.90.93.245:7300/memory/validators/0xa111b576408b1ccdaca3ef26f22f082c49bcaa55